bal-sm/repo-for-learning/systems/programming/python_django/Django-Documentation/0_etc/1_howto/4_custom-model-fields.md

 Them:
 > - The second class is the `Field` subclass.
 This is the class that knows how to convert your first class back and forth between its permanent storage form and the Python form.

-## Writing a field subclass - Mahmuda's version - WIP
+## Writing a field subclass - Mahmuda's version

 When planning your `Field` subclass,
 1. first give some thought to which existing `Field` class your new field is most similar to.